dtysky/BlogReworkPro/README.md

 #### Finished

-1. Use tornado wsgi web server to instead of flask built-in.
+1. Use tornado wsgi web server to instead of flask's built-in.
-2. Use the virtualenv to build a independent python run-time to instead of system built-in python.
+2. Use the virtualenv to build a independent python run-time to instead of system's built-in python.
 3. Improve the error logger.

 #### Preparing